A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Problem Setting

 \subsection{Calendar Time-Specific Average Treatment Effects}

 Towards understanding how and why treatment efficacy may vary over treatment initiation time, we define the following causal estimand:

 Notice that $\chi_m(P)$ is simply the calendar time-specific ATE among patients eligible for trial $m$.
 Implicit in the definition of $\chi_m(P)$ is that comparisons are being made between the specific versions of treatment (i.e., surgical technique, standard of care) in place at time $m$.
-Note, $\chi_m(P)$ is an intention-to-treat (ITT) effect \citep{hernan2016target} in the sense that it captures the effect of initiating treatment at time $m$ $(a_m = 1)$ versus not initiating $(a_m = 0)$ without regard to what happens at future time points.
-In particular, the definition of $\chi_m(P)$ is not concerned that treatment definitions may evolve over time (e.g., $a_j = 0$ and $a_m = 0$ may mean slightly different things for $j > m$), nor for the possibility of treatment switching.
+We are not interested in defining nor estimating effects of dynamic treatment regimes and note that consistent with the definition of $A_m$ as a point exposure, $\chi_m(P)$ captures the effect of initiating treatment at time $m$ $(a_m = 1)$ versus not initiating $(a_m = 0)$ without regard to what happens at future time points.
+In particular, the definition of $\chi_m(P)$ is not concerned that treatment definitions may evolve over time (e.g., $a_j = 0$ and $a_m = 0$ may mean slightly different things for $j > m$), nor for the possibility of treatment switching; see Section~\ref{sec:discussion} for a discussion of how our framing relates to the consistency assumption and ``multiple versions of treatment''.
+Due to the rarity of initiating surgery relative to standard of care and since bariatric surgery is effectively an irreversible procedure (at least in so far as it relates to a patient adhering to surgery or standard of care), non-adherence is extremely uncommon in our study.

+Just as a constant hazard ratio represents a weighted average of time-varying hazard ratios (across time \textit{since} treatment initiation) \citep{hernan2010hazards}, a sequential target trial emulation estimating a constant ATE across calendar time implicitly targets some weighted average of trial-specific effects $\chi_m(P)$.
+However, the precise definition and causal interpretation of such contrast is rarely formalized or made transparent.